ianmackers99/capstone/queries and results/Readme.md

 The **Datapoints** are numbered beginning at 1 for the first datapoint in the initial dateset supplied by the faculty through to the last datapoint in week 13 of the capstone project.

-The **Preds** column represents the actual query I submitted for processing regardless of source
+The **Preds** column represents the input submitted for processing regardless of source

 The **Improvement Over Time** plot shows exactly that.